cybertraining-dsc/fa20-523-337/project/project.md

 ### 3.1 Load Data

-The data we obtained from Kaggle was over 2.6 GB (for Train and Test).
-As the size of the dataset was large, I created a storage bucket in GCP to host the data.
-Also for this project we are using the Train dataset only to build our models and test the results because the real end goal is to test the effectiveness of algorithm.
-Since the test set doesn't contain the Target Variable (rightly so!), we won't be consuming the test set for our analysis.
+The data that was obtained from Kaggle was over 2.6 GB (for Train and Test).
+As the size of the dataset was significantly large, it was hosted onto a storage bucket in Google Cloud Platform and ingested into the modeling process through standard application API libraries.
+Also in this project from the available datasets, the Train dataset was used to build the models and test the results because the real end goal is to test the effectiveness of algorithm.
+Since the test set doesn't contain the Target Variable (rightly so!), it will not be consumed during the testing and evaluation phase in this exploration.

 ### 3.2 Data Exploration

-The dataset obtained for this project is large.
-It had contained over 900k records.
-The dataset also contained 12 Independent Variable and 1 Dependent variable.
-The Dependent Variable is totals.transactionRevenue.
-The end goal of this project is to predict the revenue of the Online Store Customer as close as possible.
+The dataset obtained for this project is large and it contains over 872k records.
+The dataset also contains 12 predictor variables and 1 target variable.
+The target Variable is totals.transactionRevenue and the objective of this exploration is to predict the total transaction revenue of an online store customer as accurately as possible.

 **Target Variable:** The Target Variable is totals.transactionRevenue has the transaction value of each visit.
 But, this column contains 98.72% of missing values for revenue (no purchase).
-The Target variable had a skewed distribution, we performed a lognormal distribution, so the target variable has normal distribution.
+The Target variable had a skewed distribution originally and after performing a lognormal distribution on the target variable it has a normal distribution.

 ![Target Variable](https://github.com/cybertraining-dsc/fa20-523-337/raw/main/project/images/y_after_transformation.png)